Introduction: Fix Your Broken Headphone Jack

 After you cut out the wire you have to remove the insulation and depending on your headphones you should have either 3 or 4 or 5 wires.
 Three or four wires represent a stereo headphones without microphone and 5 wires represent a microphone or volume control.

-Step 4: Removing the Insulation
+Step 4: Remove the Insulation

 Before soldering you need to remove the insulation on the wires this could be done by burning the tip of the wires with the help of a candle or match stick.
 Removing insulation may cause the wire to char up, you need to clean the wire with some sandpaper before proceeding to soldering it to the new 3.5mm jack.